EmeraldWolfram/ExaminationSystem/README.md

 # ExaminationSystem
+An Android based Exam Attendance System that utilize QR code for data interaction.

-Scan QR code to take attendance of exam candidate.
+Scan QR code to take attendance of candidate & staff.
-Using ZXing QR scan library to decode QR code and query SQLite Database
+Using ZXing QR scan library to decode QR code and query database through socket network.

+# Software Requirements for Development
+Install Java